Overview of Pressure Care Management and Pressure Ulcers

 The table below shows a scenario of a care facility with 20 beds, currently operating at a 4% incident rate.
 As part of their programme to improve pressure care, the facility invested in 20 Opera Impulse Hybrid Mattress Systems to replace their existing foam mattresses as an effort to reduce the incident rate.

-The tables below demonstrate a cost analysis of the investment, savings and ROI over three years.
+The statistics below demonstrate a cost analysis of the investment, savings and ROI over three years.

 3% Incident Rate – Annual saving per bed of £762.50